statmike/statmike.github.io/_posts/2020-05-01-sas_fizzbuzz.md

 ---
 ### Understanding threads

 The goal is to harness all the computing threads to simultaneously work on a range of values for `i` to evaluate the range faster ultimately.
-First, it is essential to understand how to see and use the environment information.
+First, it is essential to understand how to see and use environment information.

 During execution, the data step executing within CAS has access to system variables with key information like the id of the thread, `_threadid_`, and the name of the machine containing the computing core it is allocated to, `_hostname_`.
 The following data step uses the `/ single=no` execution option to send instructions to all threads and then instructs each to return the machine name and thread name of each thread.